dodobrands/WebAuthn.Net/src/WebAuthn.Net/README.md

 Meanwhile, WebAuthn.Net uses an in-memory storage implementation for such data.

-This approach is very simple and requires no complex logic, but it has one significant drawback - if the FIDO Metadata Service is unavailable, your application may not start.
+This approach is very simple and requires no complex logic, but it has one significant drawback:
+> [!WARNING]
+> If the FIDO Metadata Service is unavailable, your application may not start.

 Therefore, you can implement your own storage and update of metadata based on a persistent storage so that the application start does not depend on the availability of the FIDO Metadata Service.

 ## Dependency Injection